r-pufky/docs/windows-gaming.md

 [Setting Execution Policy][8]
 -----------------------------
-Powershell scripts require unrestricted exectuion policy to be set to execute.
+Powershell scripts require unrestricted execution policy to be set to execute.
 By default this is **disabled** and is the **correct choice**.
 Once you've executed scripts, you **must** manually reset this to restricted or you leave yourself open to bad things.
 This persists across sessions.